Online Graph Topology Learning from Matrix-valued Time Series: Online Graph Learning

 where $\x_{\tau}$ is a vector of sample, which can be taken as $\vect(\bm X_{\tau})$ for example.
 Lasso \eqref{eq-intro: vecLasso} is the most standard Lasso in literature \citep[Section 3.4.2]{hastie2009elements}.
 A wide variety of frameworks from convex analysis and optimization have been adapted to compute its solutions for different scenarios, for example, coordinate descent \citep{friedman2010regularization}, proximal gradient methods \citep{beck2009fast}, and a more Lasso-specific technique least angle regression \citep{efron2004least}.
 However, Lasso \eqref{eq-intro: vecLasso} is not able to estimate the structured $A$ with the sparse component $\AN$.
 Therefore motivated by the estimation, we propose the novel Lasso type problem \eqref{eq: matLasso}

-The ordinary resolution of Lasso \eqref{eq: matLasso} can be done by applying for example the proximal gradient descent \citep{parikh2014proximal}.
-In the algorithm framework, the structure constraint and the partial sparsity do not pose additional difficulties, since only the gradient with respect to $\R^{NF \times NF}$ is calculated in the forward step.
-We show these details in Appendix \ref{app: pgd}.
+It can be observed that the proposed Lasso problem differs from the classical Lasso \eqref{eq-intro: vecLasso} by the structure constraint $\A \in \KG$ and the partial sparsity regularization on $\AN$ instead of on all parameters $A$.
+The ordinary resolution of Lasso \eqref{eq: matLasso} can be done by applying, for example, the proximal gradient descent \citep{parikh2014proximal}.
+Within the algorithm framework, the structure constraint and the partial sparsity do not pose additional difficulties, since only the gradient with respect to $\R^{NF \times NF}$ is calculated in the forward step.
+These details are provided in \ref{app: pgd}.

-At this point, we focus on providing the algorithms to quickly update the previous solutions for the change in the hyperparameter value or in the data term.
+At this point, the focus is on providing algorithms to quickly update the previous solutions for the change in the hyperparameter value or in the data term.
 This different goal requires to consider specific methods.
 For classical Lasso, the framework of homotopy continuation methods \citep{osborne2000new} has been explored \citep{malioutov2005homotopy,garrigues2008homotopy} to calculate the fast updating.
 Since the homotopy algorithm is derived from the optimality condition, which is with respect to the matrices in $\KG$ for Lasso \eqref{eq: matLasso}, requiring to consider the gradient with the structure, thus the existing homotopy algorithms for classical Lasso are not applicable.
 Therefore in the following, we first calculate the optimality condition of Lasso \eqref{eq: matLasso} in Section \ref{sec: op cond}, based on the expression of projection onto $\KG$.
 Then we derive the two homotopy algorithms in Sections \ref{sec: homo1} and \ref{sec: data path}, respectively for the updating paths $\A(t, \lambda_1) \rightarrow \A(t, \lambda_2)$ and $\A(t, \lambda_2) \rightarrow \A(t+1, \lambda_2)$, together with an adaptive tuning procedure for the regularization hyperparameter.

 Therefore, the online algorithm consists in performing the three steps in the order: